 Henry Ford testing a car he envisioned (by hitting it with an ax), and which his company built—from hemp

 ✥ ✥ ✥

 One person needs to be responsible for the Product Backlog.
 This person needs deep domain knowledge, business insight, understanding of product technology, technical dependencies, and the authority to force rank the backlog to maximize business value.

 Too many organizations put several people or groups in charge of charting product rollout, and staff members from multiple departments all bring their perspective to the product rollout planning process.
 This is a good idea to the extent that multiple perspectives broaden insight into how to most effectively deliver the product to the consumer.
 However, these committees too often represent internal corporate functions, disconnected from market concerns where the real value lies.
 Further, these groups often lack authority to make decisions and need “sponsorship,” with yet another group being the arbiter of the important decisions for the product.
 The decisions are further away from both the work on the product and the people doing the work, which can be demotivating for the developers when they are not part of this process (or even when they are).
 Discussions often degrade into political considerations and competitions to retain control or to increase benefits for a given constituency, rather than benefit those at the end of the Value Streams.
-These negotiations slow the process and delay product delivery, reduce quality and erode the coherence of the backlog.
+These negotiations slow the process, delay product delivery, reduce quality and erode the coherence of the backlog.

 Some organizations put rollout planning in the hands of a committee of bosses or managers.
 Sometimes they can’t even agree what the product is.
 It’s almost impossible to make this work without a single focal point.
 You need someone to explicitly lead product development.